Shaniece Criss

 swipe to see more

-Dr. Shaniece Criss is an Associate Professor in the Health Sciences Department and Director of the Master of Arts in Advocacy and Equity Studies at Furman University.
-She is a community-engaged qualitative researcher addressing health equity and health communication.
+Dr. Shaniece Criss is a health science associate professor, public health qualitative researcher, and the director of the Master of Arts in Advocacy and Equity Studies at Furman University.
 As a founding member of the Big Data for Health Equity Research Collaborative, she works with university researchers from across the U.S. to investigate how societal issues impact health.
 At Furman, she partners with the Institute for the Advancement of Community Health and serves as a Gallup-Certified Strengths Coach.

-Dr. Criss is an elected official on Travelers Rest City Council and serves on the board of directors for Prisma Health and South Carolina Hospital Association.
-She also serves as a community advisor for the Jolley Foundation and Greenville County Schools.
-Most recently, she created the @DrShaniece Instagram account to educate others about public health.
-For her professional and community endeavors, she was recognized as one of eleven leaders from across the state with the “Women Vision SC” Award from ETV.
+Dr. Criss is an elected official on Travelers Rest City Council and serves on the board of directors for Prisma Health.
+For her professional and community endeavors, she was recognized as one of “The Top 50 Women Leaders of South Carolina” from the Women We Admire national news site and one of eleven leaders with the “Women Vision SC” Award from ETV.
 In addition, she was named a “ChangeMaker” by Multiplying Good, inducted into the Greenville County Schools Hall of Fame, and received the UNCF Mayors’ Ball Community Award.

 She is committed to connecting with others.
-At Furman, she is a fellow of Riley Institute’s Diversity Leaders Initiative, Shi Institute for Sustainable Communities, and Shucker Leadership Institute.
-Her past advisory and board service includes: the Racial Equity and Economic Mobility (REEM) Commission, Public Education Partners, Greenville Women Giving, Together Women Rise, YMCA Teen Services, LiveWell Greenville, Greenville County Human Relations Commission, and Travelers Rest Municipal Elections Commission.
+At Furman, she is a fellow of Riley Institute’s Diversity Leaders Initiative, Shi Institute for Sustainable Communities, Cothran Center for Vocational Reflection, and Shucker Leadership Institute.
+Her past advisory and board service includes: the South Carolina Hospital Association, Racial Equity and Economic Mobility (REEM) Commission, Public Education Partners, Greenville Women Giving, Together Women Rise, YMCA Teen Services, LiveWell Greenville, Greenville County Human Relations Commission, and Travelers Rest Municipal Elections Commission.

 Education